Flamebullet/bottercype/README.md

 # Bottercype

-A Twitch bot project
+A free Twitch bot to moderate and assist your Twitch moderators and community!

-Head over to https://yt-dl.asuscomm.com/twitch-bot/bottercype to add the bot to your twitch channel
+Head over to https://yt-dl.asuscomm.com/twitch-bot/bottercype to add the bot to your twitch channel, then perform !connect to accept the bot into the channel.

+Modding the bot is highly recommended to ensure bot works perfectly, features that require bot's mod permission will be highlighted.

 # Commands